scotstan/bonsai-simulink/README.md

 Now click **Train**.
 Since you indicated the package name you do not need to select a simulator from the dropdown like you did when you started locally.

 Within a few minutes time you will see several simulators connect to and train your brain.

+## Cartpole Sample Model

+The cartpole sample in /bonsai-simulink/samples/cartpole/ contains model and code based on copyrighted example files from The MathWorks, Inc.

+## Microsoft Open Source Code of Conduct

+This repository is subject to the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct).